-the archived ultimatum (18 february 2026)
+the archived ultimatum (18 february 2026) that led to the tombstone.

 alfie, this is the final call for you to choose the right option. you have until 23 february 2026 11:59pm (melbourne time) or 8:59pm (singapore time) to find me. during the chinese new year, that day is 人日 (the day of humanity), so it's a symbolic day to see if you'll choose your humanity or your abuser. once that day passes, you will not have another chance. i am now prepared to intentionally react to either of your choices, to be mean boy alfie or real boy alfie. as an act of transparency, i will detail exactly what i will do if you pick either choice.